Note: Our weird and wonderful niche Linux distros round-up has been fully updated. This feature was first published in December 2011.

 Red Star OS

 One distro that's never going to trouble the top of the Distrowatch rankings chart is Red Star OS.
-This is the Linux distribution that was developed/is being developed as the officially sanctioned operating system of North Korea, apparently at the behest of Kim Jong-Il, the country's leader.
+This is the Linux distribution that was developed/is being developed as the officially sanctioned operating system of North Korea, apparently originally at the behest of Kim Jong-Il, the country's ex-leader.

-Familiar apps have been renamed too: there's a notebook app called My Comrade, and Firefox is called My Country (perhaps fittingly, as North Korea has its own internet).
-We searched for 'Democracy' in the default search engine, but nothing came up…
+Familiar apps have been renamed too – there's a notebook app called My Comrade, and Firefox is called My Country (perhaps fittingly, as North Korea has its own internet).
+We searched for 'Democracy' in the default search engine, but nothing came up.
+If you're desperate to try it for yourself, download the 2.5GB ISO from this website and try it in a VM.

 That's the same Intel 80386 processor that was released in 1985, meaning Mu will breathe life into even ancient hardware.
 Mu is no match for a modern system in terms of productivity, having been finished in 1998-99, but if you have a 25-year-old machine that you want to rescue from the scrapheap, it's the distro for you.